Skip down to main content

 About

-Outside academia, Desiree is passionate about using technology to uplift marginalised communities.
-Since 2018, she has volunteered in Singapore and the UK as a Digital Support Volunteer, building on her commitment to digital kindness initiatives.
-She is also a social media fundraising runner for medical organisations like the Oxford Children’s Hospital, covering 841km in 2024.
-Desiree is committed to empowering women through sport and currently leads women’s development as co-captain of the Women’s 3s at the Oxford University Association Football Club.
+Outside research, Desiree is committed to using technology to uplift marginalised communities.
+She is a long-term digital support volunteer for elderly people, and a social media fundraising runner for medical organisations like the Oxford Children’s Hospital.
+Desiree is also dedicated to empowering womxn through sport and currently co-captains the Women*s 3s at the Oxford University Association Football Club, leading women*s development initiatives.

 Research Interests

-Human-computer interaction, AI ethics, child digital agency, computational social science, user research.
+Human-computer interaction, computational AI ethics, AI alignment, computational social science, user research.

 Positions at the OII